theupdateframework/specification/tuf-spec.md

 * **4.6.
 File formats: timestamp.json**

    The timestamp file is signed by a timestamp key.
-It indicates the latest versions of other files and is frequently resigned to limit the amount of time a client can be kept unaware of interference with obtaining updates.
+It indicates the latest versions the snapshot metadata and is frequently resigned to limit the amount of time a client can be kept unaware of interference with obtaining updates.